RetroDECK/ES-DE/USERGUIDE.md

 ## Game system customizations

 The game systems configuration file `es_systems.xml` is located in the ES-DE resources directory which is part of the application installation.
 As such this file is not intended to be modified directly.
-If system customizations are required, a separate es_systems.xml file should instead be placed in the `custom_systems` folder in the ES-DE home directory, i.e. `~/.emulationstation/custom_systems/es_systems.xml`.
+If system customizations are required, a separate es_systems.xml file should instead be placed in the `custom_systems` folder in the ES-DE home directory.

+On Unix this means /home/\<username\>/.emulationstation/custom_systems/es_systems.xml, on macOS /Users/\<username\>/.emulationstation/custom_systems/es_systems.xml and on Windows C:\Users\\<username\>\\.emulationstation\custom_systems\es_systems.xml

 Although it's possible to make a copy of the bundled configuration file, to modify it and then place it in this directory, that is not how the system customization is designed to be done.
 Instead the intention is that the file in `custom_systems` complements the bundled configuration, meaning only systems that are to be customized should be included.